 The Association has 2016 tax assessment which involved alleged income tax, percentage tax, withholding tax on compensation, expanded withholding tax, final withholding tax, tax deficiencies and compromise penalty.
 The BIR issued Final Assessment Notice in 2019 for the said tax assessment.
 The Association submitted Formal Protest Letter for the assessments together with documents in support thereof, in compliance with the sixty (60) day period to submit the same, pursuant to the Tax Code.
-The Association is yet to receive response from the tax authorities.
+In 2020, the Association received a FDDA for the 2016 tax assessment.
+The FDDA dropped the alleged deficiency assessment pertaining to final withholding tax and income tax but retained percentage tax, withholding tax on compensation, expanded withholding tax and compromise penalty.
+Subsequently, the Association sent an appeal to the Commissioner of Internal Revenue (CIR) on the tax assessment on the ground that the Association is exempt from percentage tax, in accordance with Section 123 of NIRC, as amended, among others.
+As of date, the Association has not received any issuance from the Office of the CIR in relation to the appeal filed.